sailfish009/goodvibes/HACKING.md

 - `WISHED` Things I wish, but will probably never do.
 - `TODO`   Things that should be done pretty soon.
-- `FIXME`  For things obviously broken.
+- `FIXME`  Things obviously broken.

 Always try to make it a one-liner if possible, or at least describe the problem in one line, then add more details on the following lines.